JPCortesP/DemoBuilder/StepbyStep/4 - Active Directory.md

 * To make things simpler to manage in the future, right click on the domain name, New, Organizational Unit.
   * Name it something descriptive, like DemoUsers.
 Leave the "Protect container..." checked.
 * Inside this container, you should create all the demo users you want, including if you want a different administrator or a fancier username.
-Since I've used Legolas as my creation user, I'll create a new one here, let's say, JP
+Since I've used Iluvatar as my creation user, I'll create a new one here, let's say, JP
   * To create users inside the OU we just created, select it and right click and New - User
     * The only required data for a new user is a Full Name (equivalent to Display Name in Entra) and the Logon Name, UPN; make sure to select the right Sufix we created earlier.
 For this example, I'll use this![alt text](/screenshots/newuser.png).
 Click Next.
     * Type out a Password you'll remember (there's no rules against re-using demo passwords), and uncheck the "User Must change password at login", and check "Password Never Expires".
 Click Next and Finish and the user will be created.